Stereo receivers with subwoofer output [Cyber Monday]

 Subwoofers change the way you can listen to music and even watch movies.
 They add bass and allow you not just to hear the sound, but also feel it down to your very core.

-What are the best stereo receivers with subwoofer output?
+Which receiver has the best sound quality with subwoofer output?

-More so, you can stream things of the Internet and even via Bluetooth, so you don’t need any wires, you just need to be in range.
+More so, you can stream things on the Internet and even via Bluetooth, so you don’t need any wires, you just need to be in range.

 - 500W peak power which can be used for multi speakers w/ 4-8 ohms impedance